As Memorial Day winds to a close, many people are making the drive home from their long weekend.

-Motorists in the Washington metro area are paying two cents less at the pump when compared to a week ago.
+Motorists in Maryland are paying three cents less at the pump when compared with a week ago.

 This year’s brutal winter is well behind us, but it left behind one big reminder: potholes.
 They’re still wreaking havoc on our cars months later.

 As tourism season reaches its peak in Washington, Triple-A has compiled data showing tour buses generate billions of dollars for the nation’s capital.

 Pain at the pump.
 With the arrival of spring, gas prices soar to a six-month high.
 According to AAA Mid-Atlantic, it’s going to get worse.

 It’s a new year, and a new battle with rising gas prices.
 Jan.
 1 set a record for the highest price ever.

 If you’re visiting family and friends or just going home for the holidays, you’re not alone.
 Record crowds are expected to be traveling over the end of year holiday period.